plone/simple-plone-buildout/README.rst

 Support
 =======

-If you are having issues, please let us know.
+If you run into problems, please let us know by filing an issue in the tracker.

 License
 -------